stephnan/boodle/README.md

 You can now browse at `http://localhost:8080` and interact with boodle.

-A production-ready build is available via:
+A production-ready ClojureScript build is available via:

 ```console
 $ lein cljsbuild once min